 The AEP for Medicare lasts from October 15th to December 7th, but once it’s over and you’ve enrolled in a new plan, you may wonder what to do next.

 You may wonder if you forgot something important or how you can take advantage of your plan’s new benefits.
 Here’s what to do after the Medicare AEP ends:

 Review Your Medicare Advantage Plan

-If you enrolled in a Medicare Advantage (MA) plan and you decide that it doesn’t fit your needs, you can switch to a different Medicare Advantage plan from January 1 to March 31.
+If you enrolled in a Medicare Advantage (MA) plan and you decide that it doesn’t fit your needs, you can switch to a different Medicare Advantage plan from January 1st to March 31st the following year.
 This time period is called the Medicare Advantage Open Enrollment Period (OEP).

-If you decide that Medicare Advantage isn’t for you, you can drop MA and return to Original Medicare (Medicare Part A and Part B) during the OEP.
+If you decide that Medicare Advantage (or Part C) isn’t for you, you can drop MA and return to Original Medicare (Medicare Part A and Part B) during the OEP.
 You can also enroll in a Medicare Part D (Prescription Drug) plan and/or a Medicare Supplement (Medigap) plan.

 *Medicare Advantage plans are different in every location.
 We cannot guarantee that your doctor will accept any plans in your area.

 Take a Look at Your Medicare Part D Prescription Drug Costs

 Original Medicare does not cover most prescription drugs.
 If you needed Medicare prescription drug coverage during the annual election period for Medicare, you may have either signed up for a Medicare Part D prescription drug plan or a Medicare Advantage plan with prescription coverage.